cbcrg/tcoffee/docs/3DTREE.rst

 ::

-  t_coffee -other_pg seq_reformat -in <aln> -in2 <template> -action +tree replicates 100  +evaluate3D distances +tree2bs first -output fasta_tree
+  t_coffee -other_pg seq_reformat -in <aln> -in2 <template> -action +tree replicates 100  +evaluate3D distances +tree2bs first -output newick -out tree.dnd

 Outputs:

-* `fasta_tree`  This call will generate a 100 replicate nj trees using the difference of distances between pairs of aligned residues, at a maximum cut-off of 15A.
-Columns with less than 50% residues are ignored
+* ``tree.dnd``: Tree in newick format with bootstrap support

 It is possible to control default parameters using the following extended command line

 ::

-  t_coffee -other_pg seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mode nj  +evaluate3D distances 15 +tree2bs first -output fasta_tree
+  t_coffee -other_pg seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mode nj  +evaluate3D distances 15 +tree2bs first -output newick -out tree.dnd

 .. warning: sequences without 3D structure will be excluded from the analysis and from the final output

 Generating a Tree based on contact conservation
 ------------------------
 This option makes it possible to estimate a tree while taking into account the variation of contact conservation within the considered sequences.
+This call will generate a 100 replicate nj trees using as a distance metrics the fraction of contacts conserved between pairs of aligned residues, at a maximum cut-off of 1.2 A between VdW radius and ignoring the 3 closests neighbors.
+Columns with less than 50% residues are ignored.
+For sequences without 3D information, the strike contact potential is used instead (Watson and crick base pairing propensity for RNA).

 ::

-  seq_reformat -in <seq.aln> -in2 <seq.template> -action +tree replicates 100  +evaluate3D contacts +tree2bs first -output fasta_tree
+  t_coffee -other_pg seq_reformat -in <seq.aln> -in2 <seq.template> -action +tree replicates 100  +evaluate3D contacts +tree2bs first -output newick -out tree.dnd

 Outputs:

-* `fasta_tree`  This call will generate a 100 replicate nj trees using as a distance metrics the fraction of contacts conserved between pairs of aligned residues, at a maximum cut-off of 1.2 A between VdW radius and ignoring the 3 closests neighbors.
-Columns with less than 50% residues are ignored.
-For sequences without 3D information, the strike contact potential is used instead (Watson and crick base pairing propensity for RNA).
+* ``tree.dnd``: Tree in newick format

 It is possible to control default parameters using the following extended command line:

 ::

-  seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mode nj  +evaluate3D contacts 1.2 3 +tree2bs first -output fasta_tree
+  seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mode nj  +evaluate3D contacts 1.2 3 +tree2bs first -output newick -out tree.dnd

 .. warning: the procedure requires at least 1 sequence with a known 3D structure or with contact information.